Floquet-ADAPT-VQE: A Quantum Algorithm to Simulate Non-Equilibrium Physics in Periodically Driven Systems: Floquet-ADAPT-VQE algorithm

 \section{Floquet-ADAPT-VQE algorithm}

-In this section, we present our Floquet-ADAPT-VQE algorithm for preparing extended Floquet states and obtaining the full spectrum of quasienergies for a periodically driven many-body system.
-We begin by developing a method to decompose the auxiliary matrices into a Pauli basis to facilitate mapping the extended Floquet Hamiltonian onto a quantum processor.
-We then discuss how our algorithm prepares extended Floquet states on a quantum processor and obtains the full spectrum of quasienergies.
-Finally, we propose an algorithm and quantum circuit to calculate the expectation value of an operator after an extended Floquet state has been prepared.
+We begin this section by developing a method to decompose the auxiliary matrices into a Pauli basis to facilitate mapping the extended Floquet Hamiltonian onto a quantum processor.
+To formulate the Flqouet-ADAPT-VQE algorithm, we need to define a cost function, find a suitable initial state, and choose pool operators.
+This algorithm prepares extended Floquet states on a quantum processor and obtains the full spectrum of quasienergies.
+Finally, we propose quantum circuit to calculate the expectation value of an operator after an extended Floquet state has been prepared.